aakash047/ci-cd-workshop/README.md

 Open in the browser "https://localhost:8085/", login with username="admin" and password from last step.\
 Update the password in "user-info" tab and re-login

-6. Create Application in ArgoCD UI
+6. Create an application using ArgoCD UI

 In the 'Applications' Tab, Click on 'NEW APP'.\
 Now Click on 'EDIT AS YAML' in top right and paste the following config